.WAR MEMORIAL IN ST EDMUND`S DOWNHAM MARKET

 John William , son of John and Eliza Frost of Farthing Sq , Downham West , 1901 eldest of five..
 Enlisted 17th Aug 1914 , 19th Hussars , promoted Cpl and Sergt .
 The London Gazette of May 1917 shows him being transferred to the Northants Regt as a Sergt.
 He was commissioned in April 1917 as 2nd Lt.
 He was awarded the Military Cross , ” For Conspicuous gallantry and devotion to duty.
 After successfully capturing his objective, with his platoon, he attacked an enemy strong point which was occupied by a machine gun, and imperilling the whole line, and captured it , thus enabling his company to join up with the battalion on the right.
 He displayed an admirable courage and quick grasp of a critical situation.”
 He married Vera Thompson in 1918 whilst at Roehampton hospital .
 Templeton House and Roehampton were hospitals which specialised in amputations and the new use of prosthetic limbs.
 42,000 officers and men were admitted to Roehampton in the course of the war.
 He died 23rd March 1919 .
 He was also awarded the British War, Victory and 14 Star medals .
 His widow applied for the 1914 star via the hospital matron, and the address given was Wisbech Road. , later changed to Sunderland.
 (Possibly).

 Frederick Alexander, born Downham 1888, son of Augustus and Charlotte , grocer and draper.
 Living 1901 Lynn Road. joined 1st Battalion Norfolk Regiment 16th August 1914. .
-Invalided out Feb 1917 , the 1st Battalion were at the battles of the Somme throughout 1916 .Died 1917. .
-Sgt Firth had three brothers serving in the Army .
+Invalided out Feb 1917 with an aneurism , and the Silver Badge which prevented him from further service or a white feather .
+The 1st Battalion were at the battles of the Somme throughout 1916 .Died in Doncaster on 30th November 1917.
+He was at the time a coal screener at Colliery and had an Army pension .
+His mother was present at his death .
+Sgt Firth was one of three brothers serving in the Army (His older brother Horace Augustus was a CSM in the Suffolk Regt ).
 Mother living Coronation Terrace Downham 1919 applied for the clasp to the 14 star for her late sergeant son , 1919.
 Awarded British War, Victory and 14 Star.

 John , son of Fred and Fanny Goddard, house painter of Windsor St , Downham,; auctioneers labourer , married Florence Dorman Dec 1/4 1907 , 2 daughters , living Church Road . joined 3rd Reserve Battalion Norfolk Regiment , discharged physically unfit for service due to his left shoulder being damaged by enemy action , died 21st May 1919 buried Downham Market , grave reference 10.31.
 Awarded British War and Victory medals.